Buying a home in Panvel today feels like standing at the edge of a moving train.

 Panvel is still middle-class friendly — for now.

 The smart move?
-Decide with both your numbers and your heart before the airport countdown hits zero.
+Decide with both your numbers and your heart before the next price wave hits — because the airport countdown already hit zero in December 2025.